 The lights are hung on the tree.
 The cookies are baking.
 The fire in the fireplace is warming your toes.
 And of course, you are humming along to songs like “It’s the Most Wonderful Time of the Year.”
-The Christmas season is finally here.
-So if you’re looking for some movies to watch during these next few weeks, here are 6 of my favorite Christmas movies and what each one has taught me regarding important things about family:
+Christmas is finally here.

 In this timeless classic, we find the selfish Ebenezer Scrooge with a hatred for all things Christmas.
 Through different influential events in the movie, Scrooge transforms from a man of bitterness and selfishness to a man of love.
 He learns, through Tiny Tim, that having a family you love and that loves you is all-important.

 We all enjoy watching the quirky people of Whoville get ready for their favorite time of the year.
-While Jim Carrey is hilarious as the wildly outrageous Grinch, I find that it is Cindy Lou Who that teaches audiences what love looks like.
-She is perfect picture of the way we should be voices of encouragement to everyone—no matter how odd or crazy they may seem on the outside.
+While Jim Carrey is hilarious as the wildly outrageous Grinch, I find that Cindy Lou Who teaches audiences what love looks like.
+She is a perfect picture of the way we should be voices of encouragement to everyone—no matter how odd or crazy others may seem on the outside.

 This wonderful movie reveals to us how love conquers all.
-Despite court rulings, business, and everything else, we find that a parent’s love for their child is one of the most vital and incredible things we will ever know.
+Despite court rulings, business, and everything else, we find that a parent’s love for his or her child is one of the most vital and incredible things we will ever know.
 The film encourages us to make our children a top priority.